brontosaurusrex/brontosaurusrex.github.io/_posts/2018-05-31-bpgenc-bpgdec-bpgview.md

 	cp bpgenc bpgdec bpgview ~/bin

-or softlink or make install
+or softlink or make install.

 A simple one by one conversion script could look like